Are there any safety precautions I should take when handling the ink?

 - Do not tilt or shake an ink bottle after opening it; otherwise, ink may leak.

-- Do not squeeze the ink bottles.
+- Do not shake or squeeze the ink bottles.

 - Use ink bottles with the correct part number for this product.